Eva Solo Coffee Brewing Tutorial

 #3 Add Water

 Heat water to a boil and then allow it to cool for 20-30 seconds before pouring it into the Eva Solo.
 Start your brewer timer.
-If you have an electric kettle that lets you dial in the exact temperature, set it for 202 F if it is a lighter roast and 198F if it darker.
+If you have an electric kettle that lets you dial in the exact temperature, set it for 202 F if it is a lighter roast and 198F if it is darker.

 Pour Hot Water into Eva Solo